holesch/not-my-board/doc/reference/import-description.md

 **Type:** Number \
 **Required:** Yes

-Configures the virtual USB port, which is used to attach the exported remote USB device.
-The *Agent* selects the actual virtual USB hub and port based on `port_num` and the speed of the imported USB device.
-The default Kernel config limits the number of ports, so that `port_num` must be between `0` and `7`.
+Specifies the local virtual USB port number to which the remote USB device will be attached.
+With the default Kernel configuration, there are 8 ports available (values from `0` to `7`).
+Together with the speed of the imported device (High Speed (USB 2.0) or Super Speed (USB 3.0)) the appropriate USB port is selected.

+On a given host, the USB port will always be the same, if the device speed and `port_num` value are the same.
+With that guarantee, consistent device manager rules (e.g. udev rules) can be created.

+Only one device can be attached to one port.
+Choose unique `port_num` values for each import description.

 ## Example